menacit/virt_base_course/22-virt_devel_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Scott Skippy (CC BY-SA 2.0)" -->
-What dependencies (and versions) are installed on developers workstations?
+What dependencies (and versions) are installed on developers' workstations?

-How about in the different server environments?
+How about in the different server environments, such as staging and production?

+What about other components in the stack?
-Who should deploy and manage the stack? (application, load balancer, databases, etc.)
+(OS, load balancer, databases, etc.)

 ![bg right:30%](images/22-dice.jpg)